AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ### Task 2: Review the data generated

+1. Switch back to the Azure Portal

-1. Switch back to your Cosmos DB instance
+1. In your resource group, navigate to your Cosmos DB instance

 1. Open the **associations** collection, review the items in the collection

 ![An example item from the associations collection is displayed.](./media/xx_AssocColl.png "The associations collection")

->NOTE:  These items are created from the data bricks solution and include the association confidence level as compared from one movie to another movie.
+>NOTE:  These items are created from the Databricks solution and include the association confidence level as compared from one movie to another movie.

 ## Exercise 4: Complete and deploy Web App and Function Apps (Association Rules)